P-p-H-d/mlib/README.md

 as it is low level and error prone.

-`name_insert_down_raw` will move all children of the referenced node as children of the inserted children, whereas `name_insert_down_raw` will insert the node as the new first child of the referenced node.
+`name_insert_down_raw` will move all children of the referenced node as children of the inserted children, whereas `name_insert_child_raw` will insert the node as the new first child of the referenced node.

 ##### `it_t name_insert_up(it_t ref, const type value)`
 ##### `it_t name_insert_left(it_t ref, const type value)`